 In late 2016, Ransom was handpicked by both Grammy-nominated singer-songwriter Dave Barnes and Nashville soul staple and touring member of the Zac Brown Band, Jason Eskridge, to perform as opening act for each artist’s respective performances in Chicago and Nashville.
 Meanwhile, Ransom was hard at work in the studio, writing, composing, recording, producing, engineering, and mixing for Nashville indie-pop darlings Lister Brothers and soul-country powerhouse Shelly Fairchild, as well as recording multiple projects with mentor and Grammy-winning producer Mitch Dane (Jars Of Clay, Bebo Norman), whom Ransom has worked with closely since 2012 as a session musician.

 2016 also saw Ransom heavily involved in the creation of a custom library of cinematic instrumental music with his side project, Triads, a collaborative venture with other producer-musicians started in 2009 specializing in music for visual media.
-Ransom’s work under the Triads umbrella, as well as music under his own name, has landed him national and international television placements including licenses for A&E, Tempur-Pedic, SXSW, UCLA, Michelin, SunGard, Cobb Travel & Tourism, and many more.
+Ransom’s work under the Triads umbrella, as well as music under his own name, has landed him national and international television placements including licenses for A&E, Firestone, Tempur-Pedic, SXSW, UCLA, Michelin, and many more.

-Dustin’s first official release of 2017, “Home To You”, is a piano-driven showcase of everything that constitutes Ransom’s musical DNA – a foundation of deep groove, impeccable musicianship (as per usual, Ransom played all instrumentation on the song), a seamless blending of multiple genres; soulful, soaring vocals; and honest, thought-provoking lyrics.
-It is also the first taste of his upcoming new album, currently being written and recorded.
+In 2017, Dustin completed his first full-length album Phases, a masterful showcase of everything that constitutes his musical DNA – a foundation of deep groove, impeccable musicianship (as per usual, Ransom played all instrumentation on 99% of the album), a seamless blending of multiple genres; soulful, soaring vocals; and honest, thought-provoking lyrics.

-Dustin Ransom has proven himself time and time again to be a musical force to be reckoned.
-His passion for connection, excellence, truth, beauty, kindness, and above all, love, is the driving force behind all of his musical endeavors, and then some.
+Dustin Ransom has proven himself time and time again to be a musical force to be reckoned with.
+His passion for connection, truth, beauty, and above all, love, is the driving force behind all of his musical endeavors and his life as a whole.